Sapbasu15/Getting-Cleaning-Data-Proj3/README.md

 * Get data
 * Loook for index on variables "mean" and "std"
 * Set descriptive names to data
 * Set descriptive variable names
 * Print dimensions of data tables
 * Create descriptive names for activity and type "test" or "train"
 * Select variables with "mean" and "std" and add "id"
 * Join "test" and "train" in one tidy table
 * Get means of features gruoped by activity and subject
-* Write second tidy data in txt file named :  data2.txt
+* Write second tidy data in txt file named :  Mean_Tidy_Data.txt
 * Check the Run_analysis.
 R file for further details.